| An Essay on

 aggregate which is of no interest to the pure economist may be a valued and

 noteworthy partner for a planner or the head of a large company.
+Moreover, the institution itself would not easily tolerate

 being erased as an economic aggregate, and is good at voicing its opposition.
+Another example: the classification serves to define the scope

 of certain regulations, certain subscriptions; it is used by government to